fullmetaltac/interview-notes/devops/git.md

 The `revert` command of the previous section is a powerful command that lets us undo the effects of any commit in the repository.
 However, both the original commit and the "undoing" commit are visible in the branch history (using the `git log` command).

 Often we make a commit and immediately realize that it was a mistake.
-It would be nice to have a “take back” command that would allow us to pretend that the incorrect commit never happened.
+It would be nice to have a "take back" command that would allow us to pretend that the incorrect commit never happened.
 The "take back" command would even prevent the bad commit from showing up the `git log` history.
 It would be as if the bad commit never happened.

 **The reset command**